MicrosoftDocs/power-platform/power-platform/admin/tenant-level-analytics.md

 ## Who can view these reports?

 Administrators with the following roles and a [license](pricing-billing-skus.md) can view the reports in Power Apps analytics:

-- Environment Admin - can view reports for the environments where the admin is member of Contributor or Environment Admin role.
+- **Environment admin** - Can view reports for the environments where the admin is member of Contributor or Environment Admin role.
-- Power Platform admin - can view reports for all environments.
+- **Power Platform admin** - Can view reports for all environments.
-- Dynamics 365 admin - can view reports for all environments.
+- **Dynamics 365 admin** - Can view reports for all environments.
-- Microsoft 365 Global admin - can view reports for all environments.
+- **Microsoft 365 Global admin** - Can view reports for all environments.

 For more information on the different roles for managing your tenant across the platform, see [Use service admin roles to manage your tenant](use-service-admin-role-manage-tenant.md).